alexiushaledubuque/Coding-Interview-Prep/README.md

 # Coding-Interview-Prep
-This repo will house various coding interview type challenges from HackerRank, CTCI, and various other sources
+This repo will house various coding interview type challenges from HackerRank, CTCI, and various other sources.